2006 Champ Car World Series

+Sébastien Bourdais (pictured in 2011) earned his third consecutive Drivers' Championship.

+The 2006 Bridgestone Presents the Champ Car World Series Powered by Ford was an auto racing championship for American open-wheel cars that was sanctioned by Champ Car.
+It was the 28th season of the Champ Car World Series and it encompassed the 95th national championship season (Note: This refers to the national championship seasons in 1905, 1916, and every year since 1920.
+The seasons in 1909–1915 and 1917–1919 were retrospectively assigned champions by AAA Contest Board members Arthur Means and Val Haresnape in 1927 and sportswriter Russ Caitlin in 1951, though accredited statisticians do not consider the championships to be official.) alongside the rival IRL IndyCar Series' 2006 season.
+The season spanned 14 races, beginning in Long Beach, California on April 9 and ending in Mexico City, Mexico on November 12.
+The Drivers' Championship was won by Sébastien Bourdais of Newman/Haas Racing.

-Reigning two-time champion Sébastien Bourdais won the series championship for the third consecutive time with Newman/Haas Racing, becoming the first driver to win three American open wheel National Championships in a row since Ted Horn in 1948, and the first non-American driver in history to win three titles.
-For this season the Lola B02/00 chassis (which the series had introduced under its' previous CART identity in 2002 continued as the sole chassis for the series for a second consecutive season in what would prove to be the final season of usage for this particular chassis as Champ Car would replace it with a new spec chassis - the Panoz DP01 for 2007.
-This was also the last CART/Champ Car season prior to the 2008 re-unification of American open-wheel racing to feature a round held on a oval track as the only round on the 2006 Champ Car schedule held on oval at Milwaukee would be dropped for what would prove to be Champ Cars' final season in 2007.
+Reigning two-time champion Bourdais won the series championship for the third consecutive time with Newman/Haas Racing, becoming the first driver to win three American open wheel National Championships in a row since Ted Horn in 1948, and the first non-American driver in history to win three titles.
+For this season the Lola B02/00 chassis (which the series had introduced under its previous CART identity in 2002) continued as the sole chassis for the series for a second consecutive season in what would prove to be the final season of usage for this particular chassis as Champ Car would replace it with a new spec chassis - the Panoz DP01 for 2007.
+This was also the last CART/Champ Car season prior to the 2008 re-unification of American open-wheel racing to feature a round held on an oval track as the only round on the 2006 Champ Car schedule held on oval at Milwaukee would be dropped for what would prove to be Champ Cars' final season in 2007.

-Background and series news

-The Ford–Cosworth XFE engine continued to be the exclusive power plant for the series.
-Bridgestone also continued as the exclusive series tire supplier.
-The two companies continued the marketing agreement that branded the series Bridgestone Presents the Champ Car World Series Powered by Ford.

-All teams ran the Lola B02/00 chassis, the final year these chassis would be run as a de-facto spec chassis in the series.
-A new bespoke formula for the series was announced on August 3, 2006 with the unveiling of the Panoz DP01, which would feature the same engine package.
-The car was slated to weigh 100 pounds less, have onboard starters and paddle shifting, as well as refined aerodynamics.